rajeshkumarkarra/rajeshkumarkarra/README.md

 ### June 2004 - April 2013 | LNP & Co., Chartered Accountants.
-Documents & Reporting Executive | Audit Executive.
+Document and Reporting Executive (August 2004 - December 2006)
+Audit Executive (January 2007 - May 2013).

 Outline

 Worked for an Audit Executive at LNP & Co.
 As an Audit Executive watchdog of a company's finances and ensuring financial records are accurate, controls are in place, and regulations are followed.
-  Document and Reporting Executive (August 2004 - December 2006)
-  Audit Executive (January 2007 - May 2013.

 Key Responsibilities
 Documents & Reporting Executive